List of architectural styles: Indian

-Late Modern Period and the Industrial Revolution
+Late modern period and the Industrial Revolution

 Neoclassicism

-1720–1837 and onward.
-A time often depicted as a rural idyll by the great painters, but in fact was a hive of early industrial activity, with small kilns and workshops springing up wherever materials could be mined or manufactured.
+The time from 1720 through 1837 and onward was often depicted as a rural idyll by the great painters, but in fact was a hive of early industrial activity, with small kilns and workshops springing up wherever materials could be mined or manufactured.
 After the Renaissance, neoclassical forms were developed and refined into new styles for public buildings and the gentry.